African historiography: Oral tradition

 Historians collect and transcribe oral traditions via fieldwork, a practice that was initially foreign to historians who would usually spend most of their time sifting through archives and libraries.
 (Note: Tapes are preferred over transcriptions as they include more information about the interviewee's attitudes, such as laughter, hesitations, disagreements etc.) Vansina stressed the importance of publishing all recorded versions, fieldnotes, and information on the recording situation, however noted few do so.
 Most of the early tapes and transcriptions weren't submitted to public depositories, gravely impacting verifiability and nullifying future critique of interpretation.
 Researchers are often not fluent in the local language, and employ interpreters to translate questions and answers, harming the communication of meanings and understanding.
 Vansina differentiated between apparent meanings, intended meanings, and historical and present-day aims of the speaker's message, and said that interpretation requires a near-native understanding of the language and culture.
 Individualised interviews tend to be preferred because in group performances, which consist of the narrator and audience sharing and shaping the story, improvisation to entertain may be prioritised over accuracy of the tale.
 Occasionally, traditions are influenced by written works or incorporate recently acquired information, called feedback.
 As oral tradition rarely incorporates chronological devices, lists of rulers have been crucial to establishing dates and chronologies.
 This is done via generational averaging, with the most common length chosen for generations being 27 years.
 In some cases, a ruler or event is mentioned in contemporary written sources of whose dates are known.
 Some lists have been known to grow over time, harming their credibility.
 Barbara Cooper emphasises the creativity of the oral poet, and criticises the formulaic approach saying that the meaning sits in the performance, not necessarily captured through analysis of a transcription or interpretation of the words.
 Karin Barber said that oral traditions enact struggles and power, not only of historical individuals but also of the oral poet in that the oral 'text' only exists for the speaker and listeners.
+Jan Bender Shetler wrote that oral historians "reconstruct (rather than reproduce) oral traditions through the use of mnemonic systems, the central elements of which scholars of oral tradition call core images or clichés", and that the core images are the key to historical interpretation.